AntoninGouzer/AudioCorruptDetect/README.md

 −> Detection of consecutive identical Samples values [SampleHoldDetect] This default is observed during audio CD ripping.
-−> Detection Hard cut start and End of files [CutStartDetect,CutEndDetect] Files with start and end level beyon a treshhold (ex > -18 dB)
+−> Detection of anormal "hard cut" start and End of files [CutStartDetect,CutEndDetect] Files with which start and end at a level beyond a treshhold (ex > -18 dB)

 # Install